 This strain has more independent proof behind it than any • Guaranteed to apply 1 million MTD/1 bacteria per gram forage.

 For faster domination of the fermentation, especially in difficult No delay in starting fermentation - no need for 'helper' strains.

 Inhibits undesirable microorganisms faster and reduces protein breakdown.
-More palatable and nutritious with lower DM losses. other, especially for improved animal performance.
+More palatable and nutritious with lower DM losses.

-Silago additivo for c

-DA Ecostable
+other, especially for improved animal performance.

-Silage additive for clamped grass and legumes at risk of aerobic spoilage
+DA Ecostable Silage additive for clamped grass and legumes at risk of aerobic spoilage